 I’ve included several resources here to help familiarise you with some of the language and methods that are used among project teams, especially larger project teams.

-The first link is a revisit from the previous module, included here for students starting the course from here.
+The first link is a revisit from the eLearning: Foundations course, included here for students starting their learning journey here.

 This next article gives an overview of the some of the ways that projects can be managed and the terms used to describe those approaches to project management.

 I taught Microsoft Project for many years as a software trainer, and although the software doesn’t necessarily need to be used to successfully manage projects, the concepts and terminology used in the software reflects the language and workflows used in project management more broadly.